Fiat Chrysler in talks over $6.8 billion state-guaranteed loan: source

 Last month, FCA also completed the syndication of a 3.5 billion euro credit facility with banks.

-Reporting by Giulio Piovaccari and Stefano Bernabei, additional reporting by Valentina Za, editing by Cristina Carlevaro and Mark Potter
+Reporting by Giulio Piovaccari and Stefano Bernabei, additional reporting by Valentina Za, editing by Cristina Carlevaro, Mark Potter and Hugh Lawson